The Special Olympics Movement was founded in the USA in 1968 by the late Eunice Kennedy Shriver, sister of President John F Kennedy.

 Chris Maloney MBE founded Special Olympics in Great Britain (then known as Special Olympics UK) in 1978.

-Eunice Shriver enlisted Chris Maloney to develop the Special Olympics programme in the UK and with help from Sir Hugh Fraser and Sir Eldon Griffiths (then Minister for Sport),he paved the way for a legacy of support for Special Olympics across the country.
+Eunice Shriver enlisted Chris Maloney to develop the Special Olympics programme in Great Britain and with help from Sir Hugh Fraser and Sir Eldon Griffiths (then Minister for Sport), he paved the way for a legacy of support for Special Olympics across Scotland, England and Wales.

 Special Olympics in the UK was one of the first European programmes of the international Special Olympics Movement.